dev-nomanali/demo-class/README.md

 # demo-class
-this is demo class for git hub
+this is demo class for git hub.